mpizenberg/elm-pointer-events/README.md

 it is recommended that you deactivate `touch-action` to disable browsers scroll/pinch/... touch behaviors.

-If you are designing some kind of drawing application, you want to be able to keep track of a pointer that leave the drawing area to know if the pointer went up.
+Also, if you are designing some kind of drawing application, you want to be able to keep track of a pointer that leave the drawing area to know if the pointer went up.
 This is possible using what is called [pointer capture][pointer-capture].